 MISTAKE 5 – Sharing the same image as all the other consultants in your company

 By sharing images produced by your company you are you missing an opportunity to get your name out there.
 With so many people sharing the same image it means yours probably won’t get noticed and will just blend into the background.
 Creating your own branded images doesn’t have to be difficult.
 It is easy to use software like Canva and Picmonkey.
 A word of caution, don’t use images you find on a Google search.
 They may be copyrighted, in which case you could get a hefty fine.
 Instead go to places like Canva, Pixabay and Librestock to get free or low-cost images.

 Mistake 6 – Not investing the necessary time and money

-Don’t expect to reach top consultant level without investing the necessary time or money to get there.
-Any business requires a certain level of commitment if you want to make it a success and direct sales is no difference.
+Don’t expect to reach the top consultant level without investing the necessary time or money to get there.
+Any business requires a certain level of commitment if you want to make it a success and direct sales is no different.
 If you look at the stats, the percentage of people earning big money in network marketing are relatively small compared to the number of consultants and distributors.
 That doesn’t mean you can’t make big money.
 Only that you can’t do it without investing in yourself and your business.

 Mistake 7 – Trying to be on all the social media platforms